lpinsua/GettingCleaningDataFinalProject/README.md

 This project contains the following files:

+"Code_Book": Describes the data, its variables and tranformations done to them.
 "run_analysis.r": This script downloads data directly from the source, then merges it and transforms it into a summarized tidy dataset.

-"Code_Book.md": Describes the data, its variables and tranformations done to them.
+"summary.txt": A tidy dataset created from the run_analysisi.r script.